-As a world-class hub for health education, research and innovation, Te Papa Hauora/Health Precinct will help drive activity in the city centre.
-The Precinct will bring together a network of world class researchers, students and clinicians all located in one central space and all contributing to a vibrant and stimulating environment.
+As a world-class hub for health education, research and innovation, Te Papa Hauora Health Precinct is driving activity in Christchurch’s city centre.
+The developing Precinct brings together researchers, students and clinicians in one central space; all contributing to a vibrant, stimulating and productive environment.

-The overall planning for the Precinct has been informed by international best practice, based on the assumption that the co-location of clinical care, teaching and research will bring many direct advantages especially the rapid translation of research findings to the care environment.
-There are several mature working examples internationally including the aggregation of health care facilities and medical schools in Boston Massachusetts, around University College in London, the Parkville Precinct in Melbourne and in a number of locations in Sydney.
+The Precinct is based on the proven principle that co-locating clinical care, teaching and research brings many advantages, especially in the rapid translation of research findings to the clinical environment.
+There are several excellent, mature examples of precincts using this principle, including in Boston Massachusetts, London, Melbourne and several locations in Sydney.

-Compared to some overseas examples the Christchurch Precinct embraces a broader agenda, with commercial and community interests expected to participate and a strong culture of innovation and entrepreneurship expected to emerge.
+Compared to some overseas examples, the Christchurch Health Precinct embraces a broader agenda, with participation from both commercial and community interests and a growing culture of innovation and entrepreneurship.

-Additional economic activity in the centre will be generated through bio-medical and clinical research, health sciences education, health innovation and industry partnerships, along with health-related information technology created by a range of private, academic and government organisations.
+Economic benefits associated with the Precinct will come from bio-medical and clinical research; health sciences education; health innovation and industry partnerships; and health-related information technology created by a range of private, academic and government organisations.

-The Precinct will form a new western gateway to the city centre, with easy access to Te Papa Ōtākaro/Avon River Precinct, Metro Sports Facility, Hagley Park and the proposed public transport super stop.
+The Precinct forms a new western gateway to the city centre, with easy access to Te Papa Ōtākaro/Avon River Precinct, Metro Sports Facility, Hagley Park and the proposed public transport super stop.

 The Precinct borders the city’s developing South Frame with its green, vibrant social spaces, cafes and restaurants.